Find Affordable College Courses

 Read full report on Agricultural Economics & Business at University of Wisconsin - Madison

 The excellent programs at Purdue University - Main Campus helped the school earn the #2 place on this year’s ranking of the best agricultural economics and business schools in the Great Lakes Region .
-Located in the city of West Lafayette, Purdue is a public college with a very large student population.
+Located in the city of West Lafayette, Purdue is a public school with a very large student population.

 While working on their degree, agricultural business majors at Purdue accumulate an average of around $19,001 in student debt.
 The average monthly payment of a loan this size is about $379, assuming that the borrower is on a 10-year repayment plan.

 A rank of #3 on this year’s list means University of Illinois at Urbana-Champaign is a great place for agricultural economics and business students.
-Located in the city of Champaign, UIUC is a public college with a fairly large student population.
+Located in the city of Champaign, UIUC is a public college with a very large student population.

 After completing their degree, agricultural business graduates from UIUC carry an average student debtload of $19,100.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $278.